 As we stated earlier one of the most challenging part of taking care of low porosity hair is keeping it moisturized.

 If you use the wrong type of products you may end up causing more harm than the intended good.
-The wrong moisturizing products such as heavyweight natural oils can cause build-up, leave your hair feeling greasy and dense.
+The wrong moisturizing products can cause build-up, leave your hair feeling greasy and dense.

-Lightweight oils are also able to seal the moisture inside the hair and keep it moistured compared to heavy oils that sit on the hair.
+Though it is not lightweight, avocado oil has the ability to penetrate into low porosity hair and moisturize.
+Lightweight oils are also able to seal the moisture inside the hair and keep it moisturized compared to heavy oils that sit on the hair.

 Dandruff can be a nuisance especially if you are just starting your natural hair growth journey.
 Dandruff is caused by several factors such as the dry scalp, fungi, and poor hygiene.